bvz2000/use/README.md

 The branch is defined as "squirrel".

-I modify my PYTHONPATH to add the modules for the squirrel application (to allow me to import these in any other tools that want to make use of squirrel).
+In the above section, you can see that I  modify my **PYTHONPATH** to add the modules for the squirrel application (to allow me to import these in any other tools that want to make use of squirrel).

-I modify my PATH variable to add the bin directory of the squirrel application.
+I also modify my **PATH** variable to add the bin directory of the squirrel application.
 As a consequence, I can then call various command line applications associated with squirrel without having to supply a full path.

 After squirrel, I create a another use package for CLAM.
 Its contents are: